DUI Formal Review Hearing

 - failure to show that BOTH of the breath test readings were over a .08; or

-- showing the officer failed to properly read Florida’s Implied Consent Warning.
+- showing the officer failed to read Florida’s Implied Consent Warning properly.

 Fighting the Administrative Suspension – An Important Part of Your DUI Case

-Your attorney in a misdemeanor DUI case does not always have a right to take the officer’s deposition before trial or motions.
-In many ways, the formal review hearing provides all of the same benefits of a deposition because your Tampa DUI Attorney can cross-examine all of the witnesses under oath.
+In a misdemeanor DUI case, your attorney does not always have a right to take the officer’s deposition before trial or motions.
+The formal review hearing provides the same benefits as a deposition because your Tampa DUI Attorney can cross-examine all witnesses under oath and then have the testimony transcribed.

 (c) A party may seek enforcement of a subpoena under paragraph (b) by filing a petition for enforcement in the circuit court of the judicial circuit in which the person failing to comply with the subpoena resides.
 A failure to comply with an order of the court shall result in a finding of contempt of court.
 However, a person is not in contempt while a subpoena is being challenged.